adamoshen/thesis-template/README.md

 # A (Xe)LaTeX Thesis Template

-A (Xe)LaTeX thesis template to be compiled to either PDF or PDF/A. Tested with `Texmaker` for Windows.
+A (Xe)LaTeX thesis template conforming to Carleton University's thesis formatting guidelines.
+To be compiled to either PDF or PDF/A.
+Tested with `Texmaker` for Windows.

 ## Regular PDF